 Caring for Running Shoes

-The best way to wash a pair of running shoes is to do so by hand—that way, you won’t have to worry about damaging the fabric and materials.
-The entire process is quite straightforward and shouldn’t take long at all.
+The best way to wash a pair of running shoes is to do so by hand.

-1. Begin by knocking off some of the dirt and mud.
-You can do so by using an old toothbrush or a soft-bristled brush; you can also hit the shoes gently against themselves.
+1. Get rid of some of the dirt and mud on the surface.
+You can do this using an old toothbrush or a soft brush; you can also hit the shoes gently against themselves.

 2. Dampen a clean cloth and use it to wipe the outer surface of the shoe.
-Baby wipes are great too.
+Baby wipes and damp paper towels work too.

 3. Remove the insoles and liners and wash them separately; the shoelaces can be removed as well.
 Wash them either by hand or put them in the washing machine.

-4. Mix a small amount of ACTIVE detergent with water in a tub or a container.
+4. Mix a scoop of ACTIVE Detergent with water in a tub or a container.
 Dampen a soft-bristled brush with the solution and use it to get rid of the grime on the surface of the shoe.
 Rinse off the brush with water before using it to clean the sole.

-5. Wipe the surface and sole dry with a dampened cloth.
+5. Wipe the surface and sole dry with a damp soft cloth.
 Stuff the shoes with crumpled newspaper when you’re finished; the paper will help to prevent the build-up of moisture.

 Pro-tip: Do not put your running shoes under direct sunlight—the UV rays can damage the fabric.